mrklingon/Orrery/README.md

 Three versions of a simple four planet Orrery:

-* orrery.js - Javascript/Makecode version for the Circuit Playground
+* orrery.js - Javascript/Makecode version for the Circuit Playground - https://makecode.com/_Eaf5qWXAf4Rt for the Makecode IDE version

 * orrery.py - Circuit Python version for the Circuit Playground